Investigation Manual

 We must notify the complainant and BinJ when complaints are allocated in Investigation using the standard letter in ECHO.

 Once Assessment decides a complaint should be investigated, the expectation is that this should happen.
 A decision not to investigate should only be made in Investigation if the complaint has been passed through in error from Assessment, and must be agreed by an Assistant Ombudsman.
-In all other cases Investigation should decide the complaint, whether by completing or ending the investigation.
-There is further information about this in the section on withdrawn complaints, ending investigations and decisions and decision reasons.
+In all other cases, including those where new information becomes available that changes our view, Investigation should decide the complaint, whether by completing or ending the investigation.
+There is further information about this in the section on ending investigations (including withdrawn complaints) and decisions and decision reasons.

 Investigators in the Investigation Unit are not bound by decisions made in Assessment about what they should investigate – they can make their own decisions but should set out their rationale for reaching a different decision in Notes & Analysis.
 Jurisdiction has to be kept under review at all stages of our consideration of a complaint.
-Once a case has passed from Assessment to Investigation, jurisdictional decisions should only be changed upon receipt of new and relevant information.
+Once a case has passed from Assessment to Investigation, jurisdictional decisions should only be changed upon receipt of new and relevant information, or if they are clearly wrong.
 The rationale for changing a jurisdictional decision should be set out in Notes & Analysis.

 Where a complaint is from a number of complainants who may require different remedies for any injustice caused, or who claim different injustices, we will need to consider splitting the complaint and providing different complaint numbers.
 This issue should be considered on a case by case basis and any decision to split up the complaint should be referred to an Assistant Ombudsman.